d-EURO/smartContracts/README.md

 ## Bridges
 Frankencoin had a single bridge to XCHF from Bitcoin Suisse
-dEURO has 4 bridges to
+JUSD has 4 bridges to
 1. Tether EUR
 2. Circle EUR
 3. VNX EUR